oopsliu/test18/gridThemePrompt.md

 4. **Handle page and group questions**

     - **Page elimination**: Convert all `esriQuestionTypePage` objects to `esriQuestionTypeGroup` objects.
 Change their `type` property from `esriQuestionTypePage` to `esriQuestionTypeGroup`.
+    - **Group structure**: `esriQuestionTypeGroup` must always have a `questions` property with an array of question objects as its value.

     - **⚠️ Critical Requirements:**

+        - **No nested groups**: Nested `esriQuestionTypeGroup` objects (a group within a group) are strictly prohibited.
+If nested groups are detected, automatically move the nested child group up to its parent's level to eliminate nesting violations.
+Distribute the child group's questions among sibling groups or create new groups as needed to maintain logical organization.
         - **No empty groups**: Empty `esriQuestionTypeGroup` objects are strictly forbidden.
 Every group must contain at least one question.
         - **All questions must be grouped**: All question types (except `esriQuestionTypeGroup`) must be placed inside a group.
 No standalone questions are allowed at the root level.
-        - **No nested groups**: Nested `esriQuestionTypeGroup` objects (a group within a group) are strictly prohibited.
-    - **Group structure**: `esriQuestionTypeGroup` must always have a `questions` property with an array of question objects as its value.

-    - **Handling nested groups**: If nested groups are detected, automatically move the nested child group up to its parent's level to eliminate nesting violations.
-Distribute the child group's questions among sibling groups or create new groups as needed to maintain logical organization.

-    - **Validation checklist**:
-        ✓ Every group contains at least one question
-        ✓ All non-group questions are inside a group
-        ✓ No group contains another group as a child
 5. **Example:**

     json